thePanz/og_forum/README.txt

 The og_term table could be useful for other applications of tying groups to taxonomy as well.

+NOTE: This module overrides the theme functions from Drupal core's
+      forum module.

 Original author: Károly Négyesi

 Special thanks to: